AdelaideBaron/cfg_teaching_content-library-service/README.md

 # library-service for the +masters CFG course
-This application was made for learning:
+This application was made for learning/developing:
 - Testing (Junit, mocking), and
 - Docker (creating an image, and using containers)